 Because these symptoms aren’t completely unique to pregnancy, you may be exhibiting signs even if you aren’t pregnant.
 In some cases, they may be related to an impending period or an illness.
 Or, you may be pregnant and showing no symptoms at all.

 If you’re dying to take a pregnancy test after you think you may have conceived, you’re not alone.
 But most experts say you should wait until the first day of your missed period, which is usually somewhere around two weeks after conception.

 If you take a test too early, you may get inaccurate test results.
 A negative test result can mean a few things, including:

 - you aren’t pregnant

 - you’re pregnant but there isn’t enough of the hormone hCG to detect yet

 - the test wasn’t conducted properly

-If your pregnancy test is negative, but you haven’t started your period and you have other symptoms, wait a few days to take another test.
+If your pregnancy test is negative, but you haven’t started your period and you have other symptoms, wait a few days or a week to take another test.

 If you get a positive result from a home pregnancy test, it’s detecting the hormone hCG in your body.
-In rare cases it may be due to medications containing hCG, an ovarian problem, or menopause.
+In rare cases it may be due to medications containing hCG, an ovarian problem, or menopause, rather than pregnancy.